rng-guy/NFSMWBartender/README.txt

  • All vehicles you specify in any of the spawn tables must each have the "CAR" class assigned to them in their "pvehicle" VltEd entries, either directly or through parent entries.

- • All empty spawn tables for race Heat levels become copies of their free-roam versions.
+ • All empty spawn tables for race Heat levels become copies of their free-roam counterparts.

  • Vehicles in "Roadblocks" spawn tables are not equally likely to spawn in every vehicle position of a given roadblock formation.
 This is because the game processes roadblock vehicles in a fixed,